kelvin-code9/CodeBadgerTech/Foundation/0x07-links/1-links.md

 <h3>Send an Email</h3>
 <a href="mailto:support@codebadger.org">Contact Support</a>
 ```
-When send email is clicked, it taks you to your email app if you are on mobile
+When send send an email is link clicked, it takes you to your email app if you are on mobile
 ---

 ## **4. Adding Titles to Links**